SecOpsPete/incident-response-sentinel/ps-suspicious-web-request/README.md

 ### 🧪 Confirm Script Execution

-To confirm whether the downloaded script was executed, run this query:
+To confirm whether the downloaded script was executed, I ran this query:

 ```kusto
 DeviceProcessEvents